JihadMotii-REISys/rd-connect-cas-overlay/INSTALL.md

   * The same is applied to `CATALINA_HOME` environment variable.

 # SSL/TLS for Tomcat (CentOS, RPM, Ubuntu)
 * First, we are going to generate a key pair for https:// protocol, as CAS server is going to run in secured mode.
 Java `keytool` executable is going to be used, and it was installed at the beginning.
-We will use the public and private keys from a Certificate Authority (in this example, `/etc/pki/CA/cacert.pem` and `/etc/pki/CA/private/cakey.pem`.
-You can create one following [this procedure](INSTALL_CA.md)
+We will use the public and private keys from a Certificate Authority (in this guide, `/etc/pki/CA/cacert.pem` and `/etc/pki/CA/private/cakey.pem`).
+In case you need it, you can create your own CA following [this procedure](INSTALL_CA.md)

 * Now, we are going to create the Java keystore which is going to be used by Tomcat, with the password we want to use, for instance `cas.Keystore.Pass`, and the private key encrypted with another password (for instance `pass,Key,CAS`):